 As opposed to the original gargoyles, some of which we can see in the above photograph emerging at right angles from the cathedral front, pinnacles came into being as architectural elements to add weight to the columns on the building fronts.
 The reason for their decorative appearance stems from the need to conceal the half tonne of stone required to make them.
 And, let’s be honest, they would not look quite as nice if they were mere solid blocks of stone.

-But why add even more weight to a building?
+But why add even more weight to a building using gargoyles and pinnacles?
 Factory construction

 So, gargoyles were a decorative element which hid in them some extra weight to add to the walls, and pinnacles were an architectural element for adding weight to the walls which ended up being a decorative element.
 But the fact that surprises us is that architects should decide to add weight to a wall, a fact that begs the question: Is that really necessary?
 What for?

 In order to answer this question, we must first analyse what factory construction is, and how to bring it down.
 Essentially, factory construction is the piling up of blocks or bricks one on top of the other, so that the top block compresses the one below.
 A way of building which, up to a certain height and provided the piling is done properly, is very safe.
 The problem was the roof, a particularly useful architectural feature which avoids us getting wet when it rains.
 Gothic architecture tradition held that the cathedral’s main nave (the central area) should have a vaulted roof.
 No matter that the Greeks had solved this problem by using flat roofs, these seemed to no longer be in fashion.